 The first EPA -still existingwas created in 1919 in Finland, and in the mid-1960s EPAs became a popular instrument to boost exports and reduce trade deficits, under the auspices of the International Trade Center (a joint UNCTAD-GATT multilateral institution).
 By the early 1990s their efficiency began to be questioned (Keesing and Singer, 1991 and 1991a).
-EPAs in developing countries were criticized for lacking strong leadership, being inadequately funded, hiring staff without a client orientation, suffering from government involvement, and especially for establishing EPAs in countries with antitrade policies1.
-As result, many development institutions withdrew their support to Part of the blame for the failure of the early EPAs was put on the import substituting trade regimes that prevailed at the time Overcoming such a strong antitrade bias was probably too much to ask of any specialized agency.
+EPAs in developing countries were criticized for lacking strong leadership, being inadequately funded, hiring staff without a client orientation, suffering from government involvement, and especially for establishing EPAs in countries with antitrade policies.
+As a result. many development institutions withdrew their support to Part of the blame for the EPAs. failure of the early EPAs was put on the import substituting trade regimes that prevailed at the time.
+Overcoming such a strong antitrade bias was probably too much to ask of any specialized agency.
 However. more than a decade later, the tradepolicy environment has significantly changed in the developing world and some EPAs have evolved.

 The objective of EPAs is essentially to help potential exporters find markets for their products, as well as provide them with a better understanding of products demanded in different export markets.
-One can divide the services offered by EPAs into four broad categories: 1) country image building (advertising. promotional events, but also advocacy); 2) export support services (exporter training, technical assistance, capacity building, including regulatory compliance, information finance. on trade logistics, customs, packaging, pricing); 3) marketing (trade fairs, exporters and importer missions, follow-up services offered representatives abroad); and market research and publications (general, sector, and firm level information, such as market surveys, on-line information markets, publications encouraging firms to export, importer and exporter contact databases).
+One can divide the services offered by EPAs into four broad categories: 1) country image building (advertising, promotional also events. but advocacy); 2) export support services (exporter training. technical assistance. capacity building. including regulatory compliance, information on trade finance. logistics, customs, packaging, pricing); 3) marketing (trade fairs. exporters and importer missions, follow-up services offered bv representatives abroad); 4) and market research and publications (general, sector, and firm level information, such as market surveys, on-line information on export markets, publications encouraging firms to export, importer and exporter contact databases).